How to Become a Web Designer

 Web Designers are employed by many different types of employers, but they typically work on the creative side of the technology industry.
 The Bureau of Labor Statistics counted 160,500 U.S. web design jobs in May 2018.

-Seventeen percent were at computer systems design firms, while sixteen percent of Web Designers are self-employed, conducting freelance work from their homes.
+Seventeen percent were at computer systems design firms, while sixteen percent of Web Designers were self-employed, conducting freelance work from their homes.

-Five percent of Web Designers work for software publishers.
+Five percent of Web Designers worked for software publishers.

-Four percent are employed by advertising and marketing firms.
+Four percent were employed by advertising and marketing firms.

 Web Designers are also frequently employed by hotels, banks, schools, retail organizations, nonprofits, and schools.
 The majority of Web Designers work full-time for 40 to 50 hours weekly.
 Popular tech companies for web design jobs include Google, Spotify, Facebook, Zoom, LinkedIn, Adobe, and Microsoft.

 Kick-Start Your Web Designer Career

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.

 - Work on projects in a collaborative setting